What is Deaf with Additional Disabilities (Deaf Plus)?

 What should every parent know about Deaf with Disabilities and communication?

 All children, including Deafplus, communicate; it is the responsibility of parents and professionals to figure out how and what a child is expressing and build on that skill.
 Affirm what the child is doing and acknowledge the communication that is present.
 If formal language is not yet present or is only emerging, it is essential to look at the early communicative stages and determine what and how a child is communicating.
-Exposure in visual language is essential.
+Exposure to visual language is essential.
 Do not wait.
 Start as soon as possible.

 The blending of methodologies and technologies is often required as communication is tailored for each child.
 Receptive language may rely on one communication system, while expressive language may be strongest in another.
 For example, a child may be a good hearing aid user and rely on hearing for receptive language but may need a sign for expressive language.